Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/assembly.rst

 Before we begin implementing the individual components of the project, we will start with a brief review of assembly language.
 This short chapter is intended as a refresher on the basic knowledge required for the project.

+All files related to the tasks of this chapter can be found under ``submissions/assembly/``.

 Hello Assembly
 --------------